Wrentham, Massachusetts: Government

 Wrentham has a board of selectmen style government.
 The town is governed by five selectmen, each elected for three year staggered terms.
-The current members are Joseph F. Botaish II, Christopher Gallo, Charles Kennedy, James Anderson, and William Harrington.
+The current members are Joseph F. Botaish II, Christopher Gallo, Michelle Rouse, James Anderson, and William Harrington.

 In addition to the select board, there exist 12 other boards and committees in town.
 This includes the Board of Assessors, Board of Health, Community Preservation Committee, Conservation Commission, Cultural Council, Economic Development Commission, Finance Committee, Historical Commission, Open Space Committee, Planning Board, Recreation Commission, and Zoning Board of Appeals.